Green Lake (Kunming)

 Green Lake Park, or Cui Hu Park (翠湖公园 (翠湖公園, Cuìhú Gōngyuán)), is an urban park in Kunming, Yunnan Province, China.
-It was established in the 20th century on the west side of the Wuhua Mountain and is sometimes described as a "Jade in Kunming".
+It was established in the 20th century.

-The park consists, in effect, of a group of 4 small sub-lakes linked by bridges in the traditional style.
+The park consists of a group of 4 small sub-lakes linked by bridges built in traditional Chinese architecture.
 The lake was originally a water reservoir for the city.
+There are performances of pieces from Chinese operas and of folk music within and around the park.
+The most famous building in the park is Jiangwu Pavilion, a tourist attraction.
+Also located in the park is a statue of Nie Er, the composer of China's national anthem.

-Green Lake is ringed by a street, and along the edge of that are restaurants and tea houses (some with rooftop dining), shops, and hotels, including the upscale Green Lake Hotel and Grand Park Hotel (formerly the Harbour Plaza Hotel).
+The park is located in the city center, near Yunnan University, Yuantong Hill, and Wuhua Hill.
+Cuihu Park is surrounded by a ring road, and along the edge of that road are restaurants and tea houses (some with rooftop dining), shops, and hotels, including the upscale Green Lake Hotel and Grand Park Hotel (formerly the Harbour Plaza Hotel).

+Cuihu's gulls

+During the winter months, black-headed gulls from Siberia migrate to Kunming, settling in bodies of water around the city and causing Cuihu to become a very popular gull-feeding area.
+Local vendors sell bread in and around the park, which visitors throw in the air or into the water to feed the gulls.

+In popular culture

 Green Lake Park was visited during The Amazing Race 18 when the park was featured as the "Pit Stop" of the 5th leg.

-The park is just below the main gate to Yunnan University.
-The most famous building on the lake is Jiang Wu Tang, a tourist attraction.

-Cuihu's Gulls

-During the winter months, black-headed gulls from Siberia migrate to Green Lake and entertain the crowds of visitors as they circle around and snap up bread, usefully provided by a herd of local vendors, thrown up into the air by tourists.
-There are performances of pieces from Chinese operas and of folk music within and around the park.

-Statue of Nie Er

-Located in the park is the statue of one of Yunnan's most famous patriots - Nie Er, the composer of China's national anthem.